-Neonatal Nurse Resume and Writing Tips
+Neonatal Nurse Resume Writing Tips and Sample

-As a neonatal nurse, you care for some of the tiniest (yet most resilient) patients.
+As a neonatal (NICU) nurse, you care for some of the tiniest (yet most resilient) patients.
 You’re an expert in all things newborns, from healthy to critically ill infants.
 Needless to say, your role in the healthcare team is essential.

 Having a quality neonatal nurse resume can be the make-or-break factor in landing an interview and securing the job you want.
-In addition to your cover letter, it’s the first opportunity for you to make an excellent impression on the hiring manager.
+In addition to your neonatal nurse cover letter, it’s the first opportunity for you to make an excellent impression on the hiring manager.

 As you create your nursing resume, keep these tips in mind: